This is a distilled summary of the core guides I’ve made on AdequateLife.

 Friendships are invaluable and necessary to live well.

-For a variety of reasons, not everyone can be your friend.
+For many reasons, not everyone can be your friend.

 To make friends, be a likeable friend.